songyuew/mysql_learning/mysql_learning_note.md

     );
 ```

-do not allow insertation of `NULL` values:
+Do not allow insertation of `NULL` values:

 ```
 CREATE TABLE limo